Topological Signal Processing over Generalized Cell Complexes: Algebraic representation of cell complexes

 The structure of a cell complex is captured by the neighborhood relations among its cells.
-As with graphs, it is useful first to introduce the orientation of the cells.
+As with graphs, it is useful to introduce the orientation of the cells first.
 The orientation of a cell can be derived by generalizing the concept of orientation of a simplex.
 Every simplex can only have two orientations, depending on the permutations of its elements.
-Defining the transposition as the permutation of two elements, two orientations are equivalent if each of them can be recovered from the other through an even number of transpositions \cite{munkres2000topology}.

-To define the orientation of $k$-cells, we may apply first a simplicial decomposition \cite{grady2010}, which consists in subdividing the cell into a set of internal $k$-simplices, so that: i) two simplices share exactly one $(k-1)$-simplicial boundary element, which is not the boundary of any other $k$-cell in the complex; and ii) two $k$-simplices induce an opposite orientation on the shared $(k-1)$-boundary.
-Hence, by orienting a single internal simplex, the orientation propagates on the entire cell.
-An oriented $k$-cell may then be represented as $c^k=[c^{k-1}_1,\ldots,c^{k-1}_M]$ where two consecutive $(k-1)$-cells, $c^{k-1}_{i}$ and $c^{k-1}_{i+1}$ shares a common $(k-2)$-cell boundary.
+Defining the transposition as the permutation of two elements, two orientations are equivalent if each of them can be recovered from the other through an even number of transpositions \cite{munkres2000topology}.\\ To define the orientation of $k$-cells, we may apply first a simplicial decomposition \cite{grady2010}, which consists in subdividing the cell into a set of internal $k$-simplices, so that: i) two simplices share exactly one $(k-1)$-simplicial boundary element, which is not the boundary of any other $k$-cell in the complex; and ii) two $k$-simplices induce an opposite orientation on the shared $(k-1)$-boundary.
+Hence, by orienting a single internal simplex, the orientation propagates on the entire cell.\\ \textbf{Abstract Cell complexes and GCCs}.
+An oriented $k$-cell of an ACC or a GCC may be represented through its bounding cells as $c^k=[c^{k-1}_1,\ldots,c^{k-1}_M]$ where two consecutive $(k-1)$-cells, $c^{k-1}_{i}$ and $c^{k-1}_{i+1}$ share a common $(k-2)$-cell boundary.
 We use the notation $c^{k-1}_i \sim c^{k}_j$ to indicate that the orientation of $c^{k-1}_i$ is coherent with that of $c^{k}_j$ and $c^{k-1}_i \nsim c^{k}_j$ to indicate that their orientations are opposite.
-Given an orientation of the cells, there are two ways in which two cells can be considered to be adjacent: lower and upper adjacent.
-Two $k$-order cells are lower adjacent if they share a common face of order $k-1$ and upper adjacent if both are faces of a cell of order $k+1$.
+Given an orientation, there are two ways in which two cells can be considered to be adjacent: lower and upper adjacent.
+Two $k$-order cells are lower adjacent if they share a common face of order $k-1$ and upper adjacent if they are both faces of a cell of order $k+1$.
 Given an orientation of the cell complex ${\cal C}$, the structure of a cell complex of order $K$ is fully captured by the set of its incidences matrices $\mB_k$ with $k=1,\ldots,K$, also named boundaries matrices, whose entries establish which $k$-cells are incident to which $(k-1)$-cells and are defined as follows: \beq B_k(i,j)=\left\{ \right. . \eeq